JaneWu423/NeOff_revised/README.md

 - HTML, CSS, React, Node.js, Firebase, Chrome Browser API.

+## Inspiration

+The theme for VandyHack 2023 is "Neon."
+This theme inspired us to brainstorm ideas related to Neon.
+We initially thought about topics associated with night time and relaxation, and this led us to explore ways to unwind during our free time.
+As a result, we came up with the name "NeOff."

+To create something accessible to a wide audience and recognizing that many people spend their leisure time on the internet, we decided to develop a web extension.
+This extension is designed to help users discover entertaining websites to pass the time and relax.

+To align with the Neon theme, we designed the user interface to feature a neon light effect.
+The UI incorporates a dark background and vibrant colors, with CSS techniques that emulate light flickering and glowing.
+This design captures the essence of neon lights, creating a visually captivating and immersive experience for users.

 ## Contact

 For questions or feedback, please contact any member of thie repo.